 If you have some extra time in your day, you can consider heading further south to Kawazu to see the Kawazu Nanadaru Falls (seven waterfalls) before working your way back to Tokyo.
 In the spring, the Kawazu Sakura scenic spot is like a postcard!

 The Kawazu Nanadaru Falls range in size and are along a roughly ¾ of a mile walking trail.
-Along the trail, you might come across statues which are there to depict the short story, Izu no Odoriko (The Izu Dancer) by Nobel Prize winner, Kawabata Yasunari.
+Along the trail, you might come across statues that are there to depict the short story, Izu no Odoriko (The Izu Dancer) by Nobel Prize winner, Kawabata Yasunari.